-The Government Center is irrigated using an on-site well.
-Therefore, all of the water used is ground water.
-The cost of the water is much less expensive than municipal water.
-The only associated costs are for electricity to pump the water and for well maintenance.
+The Government Center always irrigated using an on-site well.
+Therefore, all of the water used was ground water.
+The cost of the water was much less expensive than municipal water.
+The only associated costs of using a well are for electricity to pump the water and for well maintenance.
 The water quality is rated as being "poor" for the purpose of growing landscape plants, primarily due to its high salt content.
-However, the proper management and the use of salt tolerant plants, they are able to do a fairly good job of maintaining good plant health and vigor.
+However, with the proper management and the use of salt tolerant plants, they are able to do a fairly good job of maintaining good plant health and vigor.